The Temple of Fortuna by Elodie Harper

 For past reviews, click here.

-Thank you to Atria Books for providing an arc via Netgalley in exchange for an honest review.
+Thank you to Hogarth for providing an arc via Netgalley in exchange for an honest review.

 For regular reading updates, check out my Goodreads profile.